Subhi7/Naive-Bayes-from-scratch-Bag-of-Words/README.md

-# Naive-Bayes-from-scratch-Bag-of-Words-
+# Naive Bayes algorithm written from scratch to classify reviews

-This project taught me to - a) learn to understand Naive Bayes, and b) learn to handle text, a form of data that does not come as a table of numbers.
-Also to own Naive Bayes classifier and use this for categorizing Rotten Tomatoes reviews into rotten and fresh ones.
-Finally, I also added the optimal smoothing parameter.
+This project aims to -

+a) learn to understand Naive Bayes algorithm, and

+b) learn to handle text, a form of data that does not come as a table of numbers.

+c)Also to own Naive Bayes classifier and use this for categorizing Rotten Tomatoes reviews into rotten and fresh ones.

+d)Finally, I also added the optimal smoothing parameter for better classification.